Frankston, Victoria: Pub corner

 The Grand Hotel and The Deck Bar on the eastern side of "pub corner" – looking south toward the Frankston Mechanics' Institute.

 The intersection of Davey Street and Nepean Highway in the Frankston Central Business District (CBD) has been known as a "hotel corner" since the 1890s, and contemporarily as "pub corner".
 The hotels and pubs on its northwest, northeast and southwest corners, have been operating continuously from this time.
 Around 100 years later, in the mid-1990s, they were joined by a nightclub on its southeast corner.

 The first pub in the Frankston area, the Cannanuke Inn, was located near the southeast corner of the intersection (on the present site of the Frankston Mechanics' Institute at 1 Plowman Place).
 It was built by pre-emptive Frankston settler James Davey in the mid-1840s.
 The first hotel on a corner of the intersection, the Frankston Hotel, located on its northwest corner, was licensed on 12 December 1854.
 The second, the Bay View Hotel, located on its northeast corner, was licensed on 15 November 1873.
 It was built by James Davey's grandson William Davey Jr. The third, the Prince of Wales Hotel, located on its southwest corner, was licensed on 8 December 1884.
 They have all been remodelled or demolished and rebuilt over the years.

 Its southeast corner has had a chequered history.
 It was the site of Frankston's Commonwealth Post Office which was built in 1910, and later remodelled with a telephone exchange in 1927 and expanded again in 1941.
 It ceased operation as a post office and telephone exchange in the 1980s, after which it was remodelled as Chinese restaurant and later as a Captain America theme restaurant.
-It was remodelled again as a nightclub named The Saloon during the mid-1990s, and Monkey Bar during the 2000s, and even became a strip club briefly, before being remodelled as an upmarket pub named The Deck Bar in 2013.
+It was remodelled again as a nightclub named The Saloon during the mid-1990s, and Monkey Bar during the 2000s, and even became a strip club briefly, before being remodelled as an upmarket pub in 2013.

-The current hotels and pubs on each corner of the intersection are Pier Hotel's Flanagan's Irish Bar (northwest corner), The Grand Hotel (northeast corner), The Deck Bar (southeast corner), and in 2017 The Cheeky Squire brew house replaced Davey's Bar and Restaurant on the southwest corner.
-Others in the vicinity of the intersection are the pub Pelly Bar and the live music venue Pier Live.

-Hard goods

-The Frankston Power Centre is a regional hard goods retail park owned by SPG Investments.
-It has 20 large format stores mainly retailing household goods and electronics, including: Anaconda, Forty Winks, Freedom, The Good Guys, Harvey Norman, Nick Scali, Plush and Spotlight as well as a Croc's Play Centre and food outlets.
-It is located between the Frankston CBD and Karingal, near the corner of Cranbourne Road and McMahons Road.
-Across from the Frankston Power Centre, on McMahons Road, is the hardware super-store Bunnings.